NOTE: This tutorial is for the old cPanel interface. Go here for the tutorial for the new cPanel.

 If you have manually created your own database for this certain project then surely you should know its details.
 Perhaps you should have written it somewhere.

 But what if you installed your WordPress blog using Fantastico or QuickInstall?

 Here’s how to find your database details using your own pre-installed WordPress file.

 1Go to your Cpanel and locate the “File Manager” link under the Files section.

 2Click the File Manager icon.
 A new window will open as shown below.

 3Click on either the + sign or the folder icon to expand the pulic_html or www menu and find the file name of your newly installed site/blog.

 You may need to scroll down a little especially if you got lots of sites installed on your server.
-In this case I easily found just below the public_html icon (you can also open through the www icon) since my file name starts at letter a (acaidemo).
+In this case, I easily found just below the public_html icon (you can also open through the www icon) since my file name starts at the letter a (acaidemo).